stereolabs/zed-hub-examples/samples/camera_viewer_sample/README.md

 ## What you should see after deployment
-Make sure that the recordings are enable and that the privacy mode is disabled (Settings panel of your device, in the CMP interface). thanks to this app you will have access to:
+Make sure that the recordings are enable and that the privacy mode is disabled (Settings panel of your device, in the ZEDHub interface). thanks to this app you will have access to:
 - a **Live Stream** that shows you the live video
 - **Recordings** listed in the **Video** panel by our